majitao-xd/Paper-Writing-Tools/README.md

 # Paper-Writing-Tools
-Some tools for formatting transitions in essay writing
+Some tools for formatting transitions in paper writing